mingxinliu/Quantitative-Metabarcoding/README.md

-Phylogenetic signal modelling of HTS read abundance and speices biomass
+Phylogenetic signal modelling of HTS read abundance and species biomass